-As of October 2021, there are over 6,900 crypto coins in the digital currency market according to coinmarketcap, a website that tracks the value of digital currencies.
+There are over 23,000 crypto coins in the digital currency market according to CoinMarketCap, a website that tracks the value of digital currencies.

 But as the crypto community expands, crypto fraud has been on the increase too.
 In August 2021, hackers reportedly stole over $600 million from Poly Network, (a platform that integrates different blockchains), in what is considered the biggest crypto theft ever.